Palladium hydride: Superconductivity

-A great advantage of Palladium-hydride over many other hydride-systems is that Palladium-hydride does not need to be highly pressurized to become superconducting.
-This makes measurements easier and gives more opportunity for different kinds of measurements (many superconducting materials require extreme pressurization to be able to superconduct, on the order of 102 GPa.
-Palladium-hydride could therefore also be used to explore the role that hydrogen plays in these hydride-systems being superconductors.
+A great advantage of palladium hydride over many other hydride systems is that palladium hydride does not need to be highly pressurized to become superconducting.
+This makes measurements easier and gives more opportunity for different kinds of measurements (many superconducting materials require extreme pressure in order to superconduct, on the order of 100 GPa).
+Palladium hydride could therefore also be used to explore the role that hydrogen plays in these hydride systems being superconductors.